MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 ![Months](../images/kickstarter/GAmonths.png)

-*(May is the best month to end a campaign; June is the worst)*
+*(May is the best month to end a Kickstarter campaign; June is the worst)*

 The reasons for the May/June discrepancy are beyond the musings of this post.
 One thought is that tax refunds put people in a more charitable mood.
 Another is that June is the beginning of summer and people are funding vacations over Kickstarters.
 I could not tease a good theory out of the data.

-**Kickstarter Tip No. 3: Lower Your Expectations"**
+**Kickstarter Tip No. 3: Lower Your Expectations**

 Successful campaigns set lower goals.
 A goal of $3,000 is a terrific place to start as this is the median for successful campaigns.
 Unsuccessful campaigns in contrast have a higher median of $5,000, with an mean of $16,351.

 **Kickstarter Tip No. 4: The More Levels the Better**

 Kickstarter allows participants to set different levels of support.
 Successful campaigns have a mean of eight (8) and median of seven (7) fundraising levels.
 The distribution is extremely right skewed, making the median a good place to set levels.
-There is no downside to setting a few more levels, so feel free to set ten (10) if you think it helps.
+Feel free to set ten (10) or more levels if you think it helps.

 **Kickstarter Tip No. 5: Money Loves Music, Movies, Design & Games**